azeemshaik143/Jenkins-Installation-and-Setup-on-Ubuntu-Server/README.md

 Before you begin, ensure you have:

-#An AWS EC2 instance (t2.micro or larger) running Ubuntu
+#An AWS EC2 instance (t2.micro or larger) running Ubuntu.
-#SSH access to the instance
+#SSH access to the instance.
-#sudo privileges
+#sudo privileges.
-#Port 8080 open in the Security Group (for Jenkins web access)
+#Port 8080 open in the Security Group (for Jenkins web access).

 ---
 <img width="1347" height="618" alt="1" src="https://github.com/user-attachments/assets/f18f70b2-c2f6-48a9-a078-e78f3792cb0d" />